Darvin DeShazer Scholarship Program

 Application deadline: May 31

-Thanks to a generous donation to SOMA, we are going to start offering scholarships to support community-science projects, programs, and initiatives.
-Unlike our academic scholarships, you do not need to be affiliated with a school or university.
+Community-based scholarships are open to anyone doing work relevant to mycology or fungi associated technologies.
+Unlike our academic scholarships, you do not need to be officially affiliated with a school or university.
 These scholarships are meant to help support people striving to build community around mycology and utilize emerging technologies to study fungi in novel ways.
+At the discretion of the scholarship committee awards will be up to $2000.

 Required materials in addition to application:

-1. A brief (1-3 page) letter on describing your background, motivation, and proposal.
-Please CLEARLY state your goals.
-Include details on the discrete steps you will take to accomplish your goals and how this money will be used.
+1. Submit a brief 2-3 page statement describing your background, motivation, and proposal.
+Please CLEARLY state your goals and what you envision as the successful outcome of your project.
+Include details on the scope of your project, the discrete steps you will take to accomplish your goals, and make a sample budget for how money from SOMA will be used.
+Please emphasize how your project will benefit the broader community and your future objectives.
 This statement should also include a summary of relevant experience you have with mycology and community-science.

-3. A brief letter or recommendation from someone connected to your academic pursuits.
+3. A brief 1-2 page letter or recommendation from someone connected to your mycological pursuits.
+Ask them to highlight your drive, experience, and community service.

 4. Contact information: email, phone, address.